fetchai/docs-archived/docs/learn_the_concepts/glossary.md

 * **Blockchain**: the blockchain is a digital ledger of all the transactions ever made in a particular cryptocurrency.
 It’s composed of individual blocks that are chained to each other through a cryptographic signature.
 Each time a block’s capacity is reached, a new block is added to the chain.
 The blockchain is repeatedly copied and saved onto thousands of computers all around the world, and it must always match each copy.
 As there is no master copy stored in one location, it’s considered decentralized.

+* **Bug**: mistakes in software or other aspects of a program.
+These mistakes may produce an error in the form of unexpected results or erratic behavior.
+In the best case, a bug may only affect software performance.
+In the worst case, it may make the software crash.

 * **Bug bounty/Bounty**: a reward given for disclosing bugs and vulnerabilities in computer programming.

 * **Circulating Supply**: this term refers to the number of cryptocurrency coins or tokens that are publicly available and circulating in a specific market.
 The circulating supply of a cryptocurrency can increase or decrease over time.

+* **CLI**: A command-line interface (CLI) is a text-based user interface (UI) used to run programs, manage computer files and interact with the computer.
+CLIs accept as input commands that are entered by keyboard; the commands invoked at the command prompt are then run by the computer.

 * **Cold wallet**: a physical storage device used to store cryptocurrencies offline (e.g. a flash drive, hard disk).